backdrop-contrib/slick/README.txt

 KNOWN ISSUES
 --------------------------------------------------------------------------------
+- The Slick lazyLoad is not supported with picture-enabled images.
+Slick only falicitates Picture to get in.
+The image formatting is taken over by Picture.
 - Fullscreen admin preview with Views is intentionally disabled to avoid interfering/ covering admin pages.
 - The following is not module related, but worth a note: